American History

 U.S. Capitol and Houses of Congress

-On a stroll around the Capitol’s park-like setting, we'll relay the story of America's most iconic building.
+On a stroll around the Capitolโ€™s park-like setting, we'll relay the story of America's most iconic building.
 How was it designed?
 Why was it burned?

 • Portrait of Walt Whitman and Peter Doyle taken in Washington, D.C.
 1865

-Walt Whitman, A Poet and His City
+Walt Whitman, Poet of Democracy

 Walk in the footsteps of Walt Whitman and relive the poet laureate's time in D.C., which began during the U.S. Civil War.